Child Care Provider Handbook UPDATED Sept 2023

-If you are interested in becoming an approved child care provider for the Child Care Subsidy Program, please have a family of interest make a referral by contacting ACCESSNebraska toll-free at (800) 383-4278, (402) 323-3900 (Lincoln) or (402) 595-1258 (Omaha).
-You can also apply online at ACCESSNebraska.
-Providers who have a Child Care Subsidy Agreement with DHHS:
+If you are interested in becoming an approved child care provider for the Child Care Subsidy Program, please have a family of interest make a referral by contacting ACCESSNebraska toll-free at (800) 383-4278, (402) 323-3900 in Lincoln or (402) 595-1258 in Omaha.
+Providers who have a Child Care Subsidy Enrollment with DHHS:

-You may be eligible for a Child Care Subsidy Agreement even if you are not licensed.
+A provider may be eligible for a Child Care Subsidy Enrollment even if they are not licensed.
 This is referred to as a License Exempt Provider.
 License Exempt Providers can provide care for a smaller ratio of children than licensed providers.
-All License Exempt providers will have to complete an annual background check.
-Providers will not be allowed to start care of the child for payment until approved by DHHS.

 Prepare to Care Health and Safety Instructions

 License Exempt or In Home Health and Safety Letter

 Licensed Provider Health and Safety Letter